Growing up with kidney failure

 I took advantage of this healthy time.
 I graduated from high school, college and graduate school.
 I traveled and lived!
 I graduated in 2014 with my master’s degree and I landed my dream job as a Child Life Specialist at Miami Children's Hospital.
 I wanted to give back—to give children a sense of normalcy during an incredibly traumatic time in their lives.

 A year ago, when I was 25, my transplanted kidney failed and I started dialysis.
 On that day, I had to come to terms with the fact that I could no longer work in my field due to immunosuppression and the physical drain of my dialysis treatments.
+Thankfully, the American Kidney Fund is helping me financially so that I can keep my health insurance.

 I am hopeful that there is another kidney for me in the future, perhaps as part of a paired donation chain that begins with an altruistic donor.
 I am only one of the 100,000 people in this country who need a kidney, but I hope that sharing my story may inspire someone to be a kidney donor (as my mom can attest, you only need one kidney to live!), or to register as an organ donor so that even in death they can give people life.